KurtJacobson/site/docs/python/move_widgets.md

 ### Synopsis

-!!! note
-    To avoid having to take into account window border offsets, we use the change in position of the pointer rather than the absolute position for determining how much to move the widget.
-This is extremely important for making the code work reliably with different window managers and window types.

 On _button_press_event_ (called once at drag begin) get the initial location of the pointer and calculate the maximum change in position of the widget such that is will not be moved outside of the border of its parent window.